 Good thing your Smiles Nambour dentist has a trick to help you check your own breath.
 If nobody has told you that you have a foul breath, but you suspect you do, lick your wrist and let it dry.
 If it stinks then your breath does too.

 At Smiles Nambour we want to save you from having embarrassing moments.
 Don’t wait for your breath to scare people away!
 Talk to your Smiles Nambour dentist today!

 Bad breath or halitosis, is a condition caused by a number of dental issues.
 Knowing these causes can help you avoid them, and avoid bad breath as well.

 The following are the common causes of bad breath:

 Food and drinks can leave an after-scent in the mouth.
 Foods like onions and spices have more pungent scents than others.
 However, with good oral hygiene habits such as brushing and flossing your teeth, the scent can be easily removed.
 Failure to do so allows the scent to worsen and the food residue to rot and cause a bad breath.

 As noted, food can leave a scent in the mouth, some more so than the other.
 For instance, intake of pungent foods, coffee, and alcohol can make your breath smell bad.
 For fresher breath, choose mouth-friendly foods such as crunchy fruits, vegetables, sugar-free chewing gum, and yogurt.

 Bacteria due to bad hygiene habits can also attack the gums leading to other dental issues such as gum disease.
 As the food residue rots, bacteria thrive and create cavities, the gums recede, and a foul smell develops.

 Saliva may decrease in supply and cause a bad smell in your mouth.
-This condition is called Xerostomia.
+This condition is called Xerostomia or dry mouth.